Get Help Now - Confidential & Free Phone icon800-671-4304

 In addition, making withdrawal less intense minimizes one’s chance of relapse during this all-important phase of recovery.
 People who detox at home without the help of medication are much more likely to relapse.
 This is an extremely dangerous time to do so as well, since many individuals do not realize their tolerance levels have lessened during withdrawal, causing them to overdose if they do return to drug abuse suddenly.

-Different drugs of abuse have different withdrawal symptoms, and therefore, different medications may or may not be required for safe treatment.
+Different drugs of abuse have different withdrawal symptoms and, therefore, different medications may or may not be required for safe treatment.

 Opioids